MicrosoftDocs/azure-aks-docs/articles/aks/howto-deploy-java-quarkus-app.md

 The other Kubernetes configurations specify the mapping of the secret values to the environment variables in the Quarkus application.
 The `<secret-name>` secret contains the database connection information.
 The `AZURE_POSTGRESQL_CLIENTID`, `AZURE_POSTGRESQL_HOST`, `AZURE_POSTGRESQL_PORT`, `AZURE_POSTGRESQL_DATABASE`, and `AZURE_POSTGRESQL_USERNAME` keys in the secret map to the `AZURE_CLIENT_ID`, `AZURE_POSTGRESQL_HOST`, `AZURE_POSTGRESQL_PORT`, `AZURE_POSTGRESQL_DATABASE`, and `AZURE_POSTGRESQL_USERNAME` environment variables, respectively.

-To examine the secrets directly with kubectl, use commands similar to the following.
+To examine the secrets directly with kubectl, use commands similar to the following example:

 ```bash
 kubectl -n ${AKS_NS} get secret <secret-name> -o jsonpath="{.data.AZURE_POSTGRESQL_USERNAME}" | base64 --decode